-Julian’s Dinosaur Guild helps fund research into bone marrow failure diseases.
-The guild’s inspiration is five-year-old Julian Blackwell's brave struggle with aplastic anemia and the lives he has touched throughout his illness and recovery from a life-saving bone marrow transplant.
-The guild is located in Auburn, and hosts an annual dinosaur-themed dinner and silent auction.
-They welcome all participants and supporters!
+Julian’s Dinosaur Guild helps fund research focused on better diagnosis and treatment of bone marrow failure diseases.
+The guild’s inspiration is Julian Blackwell’s brave struggle with severe aplastic anemia and the lives he has touched throughout his illness and recovery from a life-saving bone marrow transplant at age 5.
+The guild is based in Seattle and hosts an annual dinner and silent auction.
+They welcome all participants and supporters.

 K.C.
 Howard Guild (1995)

 K.C.
 Howard Guild members.

 In 1995, a few close friends formed the K.C.
 Howard Guild, named after Katherine Colwell (K.C.)
 Howard, granddaughter of Children’s founder Anna Herr Clise.

 The guild has 38 members and is involved in several projects, including hosting its annual Shop, Sip and Savor Luncheon and Auction every December in Seattle.
 Guild members also create finger puppets and hero badges, bring donations to Children’s thrift stores and participate in Purchase a Miracle by placing "shelf tags" in stores statewide, alerting shoppers to purchases that benefit Children’s.
 Through these fundraising efforts and the establishment of the K.C.
 Howard Endowment, the guild supports uncompensated care.

 The Kent Guild has a membership of 124 people, making it one of the largest guilds in the Guild Association.
 The guild mainly supports uncompensated care, and have been Research Champions for the past two years.
 Their main fundraiser is the Artisan's Festival held the first Monday and Tuesday in November.
 They also host a wine tasting auction event biannually.

 Little Lemon Drops Junior Guild (2007)